 Emergency Order of the SOAH Chief Administrative Law Judge

-Click here for the January 4, 2021 Emergency Order of the Chief Administrative Law Judge regarding "Requirements for Remote Hearings and Mediations Related to the Novel Coronavirus (COVID-19)".
+Click here April 10, 2021 Emergency Order of the Chief Administrative Law Judge regarding SOAH’s COVID-19 response.

-SOAH’s COVID 19 Response is governed by the current Emergency Order of January 4, 2021.
+SOAH’s COVID-19 Response is governed by the current Emergency Order of March 10, 2021.

 The Emergency Order provides:

-- For reasons of public health and safety, non-emergency general docket hearings, ALR hearings, and mediations will continue to be conducted via remote technologies, unless the judge determines that a remote hearing is not feasible or that justice requires an in-person hearing.
+- Non-emergency general docket hearings, ALR hearings, and mediations may continue to be conducted via remote technologies, unless the judge determines that a remote hearing is not feasible or that justice requires an in-person hearing.

-- For matters referred after January 4, 2021, SOAH, in its sole discretion, may begin scheduling of a limited number of non-emergency in-person hearings at SOAH offices and remote locations where civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential proceedings.
-Prior approval of the Chief Administrative Law Judge is required for scheduling of in-person hearings to ensure that the designated location is available for in-person hearings and that protocols are in place to ensure the health and safety of agency employees and hearing participants.
+- SOAH, in its sole discretion, may begin scheduling of a limited number of non-emergency in-person hearings at SOAH offices and remote locations where civil district courts in the jurisdiction where the SOAH office resides have resumed similar non-essential proceedings.
+Prior approval of the Chief Administrative Law Judge is required for scheduling of in-person hearings to ensure that the designated location is available for in-person hearings and that accommodations are available to encourage the health and safety of agency employees and hearing participants.

-- To protect staff and members of the public, all those attending in-person hearings will be expected to adhere to safety measures announced by the judge.
-Those measures will include social distancing, requiring that counsel and parties with a positive COVID-19 test or with any flu-like symptoms contact SOAH prior to the proceeding.
-Parties to in-person hearings should wear face masks and may be required to wear gloves and use sanitizer.
+- Attendees for in-person hearings will be encouraged to adhere to minimum standard health protocols announced by the judge.
+Those measures may include social distancing and requiring that counsel and parties with a positive COVID-19 test or with any flu-like symptoms contact SOAH prior to the proceeding.
+Attendees for in-person hearings are encouraged, but not required, to wear face masks.

 - Parties to in-person proceedings may file a motion to make an appearance or to present testimony telephonically or by videoconference.

-- Parties are expected, except for good cause shown, to pre-file all exhibits in accordance with the judge’s orders or not later than 10 days prior to hearing, in order to facilitate the remote-hearings process.
+- Parties to remote hearings are expected, except for good cause shown, to pre-file all exhibits in accordance with the judge’s orders or not later than 10 days prior to hearing, in order to facilitate the remote-hearings process.